EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] New sprites for systems
 - [x] Bypass screen lock to rotate the screen whenever you want
 - [x] Automatically rescan internal directories on app restart and resume
-- [x] Sync save files with Google Firebase
+- [x] Sync save files with Google Firebase (added in separate branch)
 - [x] Fixes for bugs that were carried over from Lemuroid
 - [x] Plenty QOL features, updates and fixes